Probing electroweak pair production of heavy neutral leptons with displaced vertices at the LHC: The sterile neutrino model

 where $\Phi$ is a singlet chiral superfield containing the pseudo-Nambu-Goldstone boson $a$, its CP-even scalar partner $s$ and their supersymmetric partner $\chi$.
 Due to the superpotential terms $\lambda_i\, H_u L_i \Phi$, $\chi$ mixes with the SM neutrinos and is therefore a sterile neutrino (it was dubbed pseudo-Goldstone sterile neutrino in Ref.~\cite{Lavignac:2020yld}).
 Its mass $m_\chi$ arises predominantly from supersymmetry breaking\footnote{The same is true for the CP-even scalar field $s$, whose mass is expected to be of the same order as sfermions masses, while the pseudo-Nambu-Goldstone boson mass is solely due to the explicit breaking of the global $U(1)$ symmetry, assumed to be small.
 The mass hierarchy is therefore $m_a \ll m_\chi \ll m_s$, with $m_a \gtrsim 400\, \mbox{MeV}$ required in order to evade cosmological and astrophysical bounds~\cite{Lavignac:2020yld}.} and receives an irreducible contribution proportional to the gravitino mass~\cite{Cheung:2011mg}.
 In this paper, we treat $m_\chi$ as a free parameter taking values between ${\cal O} (10)$ and a few $100\, \mbox{GeV}$ (as we will see later, this is the range of values to which the LHC is sensitive), with $m_\chi < \mu_0$ in order for the sterile neutrino to be produced in higgsino decays.
 The global $U(1)$ symmetry ensures that the $R$-parity violating parameters $\mu_i$ and $\lambda_i$ are suppressed relative to the corresponding $R$-parity conserving parameters $\mu_0$ and $\lambda_0$:

-where $\epsilon$ is a small symmetry breaking parameter, and $l$ and $h_d$ (with $l > h_d > 0$) are the $U(1)$ charges of the lepton and down-type Higgs doublets, respectively.
+where $\epsilon$ is a small symmetry breaking parameter, and $l$ and $h_d$ (with $l > h_d > 0$) are the $U(1)$ charges of the lepton and down-type Higgs doublets, respectively\footnote{ The same factor $\epsilon^{l-h_d}$ supresses the trilinear $R$-parity violating couplings $\lambda_{ijk}$ and $\lambda'_{ijk}$ with respect to the charged lepton and down-type quark Yukawa couplings, such that the experimental upper bounds on $R$-parity violating parameters (see e.g. Ref.~\cite{Barbier:2004ez} for a review) are easily evaded.}.
 With the choice $h_d = 1$ made in Ref.~\cite{Lavignac:2020yld}, we also have $\lambda_0 \sim \mu_0 / f \ll 1$.
 Note that the $U(1)$ symmetry is flavour universal, hence cannot explain the fermion mass hierarchy.

 The superpotential terms~\eqref{eq:superpotential} induce a mixing between the higgsinos, the SM neutrinos and the sterile neutrino $\chi$, making the neutralino mass matrix $M_N$ an $8 \times 8$ matrix.
 Similarly, the charged leptons mix with the charged higgsino, resulting in a $5 \times 5$ chargino mass matrix $M_C$.
 These mixings are suppressed by the small parameter ratios $\mu_i / \mu_0$ and $\lambda_i / \lambda_0$, as well as by $\lambda_0$.
 The three lightest neutralino mass eigenstates correspond to the light, mostly active neutrinos $\nu_i$ (where the indices $i = 1,2,3$ should not be confused with the generation indices appearing in Eqs.~\eqref{eq:superpotential} and~\eqref{eq:RPV_suppression}), while the fourth neutralino eigenstate, denoted by $N$, is the mostly sterile neutrino with mass $m_N \simeq m_\chi$.
 In the chargino sector, the three lightest states correspond to the physical charged leptons, with masses $m_\alpha$ ($\alpha = e, \mu, \tau$).
 The other neutralinos and charginos are mainly admixtures of higgsinos and gauginos and are denoted by the usual MSSM notations.
 Due to the assumption $M_1, M_2 \gg \mu_0 \gg M_Z$, $\tilde \chi^0_1$, $\tilde \chi^0_2$ and $\tilde \chi^\pm_1$ are higgsino-like and nearly degenerate in mass, while $\tilde \chi^0_3$, $\tilde \chi^0_4$ and $\tilde \chi^\pm_2$ are gaugino-like and significantly heavier.
 In summary, the mass spectrum of the model is